 For my own coop, I used a 2 x 4 and rounded off the top two edges with a circular saw, and these are working like a champ.
 The rounding off step is not necessary, but I’ve found that they are able to grip onto the roost better when it’s slightly rounded.
 A view of my roost and walkway leading to the roost is pictured below.

 I made sure to place the roosts where the droppings are not in my way when I enter the coop so I don’t have to clean it off my shoes after being inside.
 Depending on the type of coop you build, you may also want to consider positioning the roosts where you can easily clean up the droppings.

-Chickens seem to like roosting higher in the coop at night, so I positioned mine about 4 feet off the ground.
-I then constructed a ladder (or walkway) leading up to the roost.
-Since we clipped their wings (more on this in a bit), they are reliant on walking instead of flying.
-So it’s important to build a ramp that will allow them to climb.
-The design is very simple – basically an 8″ wide board which angles up from the floor to the roost with some make shift “steps” nailed on and spaced every 5″ or so.
-Basically – just something they can use to “grip” onto as they walk up.
+So I thought it might be more convenient for my flock to build a ramp that will allow them to climb to the roost.
+The ladder design is very simple – basically an 7 inch wide board (or wider) which angles up from the floor to the roost with some make shift “steps” nailed on and spaced every 5″ or so – just something they can use to “grip” onto as they walk up.
 Also pictured is a cool idea of simply using roofing shingles – very clever, and perhaps less work to put together!
-(See images below)
+(See image below)

 Back to wing clipping, just briefly – we clipped the outer part of the wings – on one side only.
 Don’t worry – this does not involve pain for the chickens in any way, and it prevents them from taking flight.
 The wings are clipped toward the outer part of the wing where there is no blood supply.
 We didn’t clip their wings at first because we thought it would hurt them.